 You don’t have to navigate your claim alone.
 Jonathan M. Feigenbaum, Esquire has assisted policyholders with countless LTC claims and know what it takes to get your long-term care benefits paid.

-Get Authorization To Act In Policy Disputes
+Get Authorization to Act in Policy Disputes

-Read The Policy
+Read the Policy

-Submit As Much Evidence As Possible
+Submit as Much Evidence as Possible

-Put It In Writing
+Put It in Writing

 If you’re having trouble getting the insurer to pay a claim, put it in writing and send the letter to the company.
 Don’t try to resolve a problem over the phone.
 Create a paper trail to track what was said and by whom.
 A letter doesn’t leave room for ambiguity the way a phone call does.
-IIf the insurer makes an unreasonable demand, like saying you need a power of attorney to represent your parent, send a letter saying ‘You instructed us that we need power of attorney.
-Please provide the authority for that.’
+Just because the insurance company tells you it records all calls, don’t rely on the insurer to make those recordings available.

 Get Daily Care Notes

 If you plan to hire a home health aide from an agency, make sure the aide will keep “daily care notes.”
 Insurers often demand these before approving home-care claims.
 This is extremely important.
 Without daily care notes, the likelihood of receiving payment is slim.